multiversx/mx-docs/docs/developers/testing/rust/whitebox-legacy-functions-reference.md

 execute_query(&mut self, sc_wrapper: &ContractObjWrapper<...>, query_fn: TxFn) -> TxResult
 ```

 Executes a SCQuery on the SC.
-None of the changes are commited into the state, but it still needs to be a mutable function to perform the temporary changes.
+None of the changes are committed into the state, but it still needs to be a mutable function to perform the temporary changes.
 Just like on the real blockchain, there is no caller and no token transfer for queries.

 [comment]: # (mx-context-auto)